England v West Indies: Moeen Ali puts England in command at Headingley

 Having missed chances earlier in the day, West Indies were run ragged, but could at least take solace from surviving overs from James Anderson, Broad and Moeen before the close.

-Steady Malan closes on Ashes place
+Steady Malan closes on Ashes place?

-Malan started the day alongside Root, with questions still to be answered over his place in the side.
+Malan started the day alongside Root, with questions still to be answered over his place in the side in the build-up to this winter's Ashes.

-He was by no means fluent in his five-hour innings, hitting just seven fours in 186 balls, but he battled and scrapped his way to a second Test half-century.
+He was by no means fluent in his five-hour innings, hitting just seven fours in 186 balls, but battled and scrapped his way to a second Test half-century.

 It was his slowest first-class fifty but allowed Root, Stokes and Moeen to express themselves as they hit 15, 10 and 14 boundaries respectively.